sedouard/fleet-bootstrapper/README.md

 Conflicts=example-app@*.service
 ```

-As mentioned in the 'How it Wors' section this unit file will create a model (indicated by the '@' in the file name) and ensure that only one instance runs per node.
+As mentioned in the **How it Works** section this unit file will create a model (indicated by the '@' in the file name) and ensure that only one instance runs per node.
 The app will pull from the central image store via the registry running at localhost:5000.

 Deploy 2 instances of this app by doing the following commands: